-Pete Davisonis creating writing and vids on underappreciated video games, new and old!
+Pete Davisonis creating in-depth written analysis/video on underappreciated video games

 Select a membership level

 You rock!
 At this tier, you get access to my Patrons-Only feed for my daily personal "#oneaday" blog, covering not only gaming culture but also life in general.
 You also get access to the MoeGamer Discord.

 You're the best of the best!
 All donors of at least $5 a month will not only receive access to all the benefits from A-Rank subscriptions -- my patrons-only feed and the MoeGamer Discord -- but they will also receive a monthly wallpaper featuring site mascots Midori, Yumi and/or Penelope.

 Sure, if you meander around the Internet, you can find any number of articles on the importance of Super Mario Bros.
 3, or how good Chrono Trigger is.
 But what about the games that tend to slip through the cracks on their initial release?
 The games that, for one reason or another, pass by unnoticed, overlooked or underappreciated?
 Or even the whole platforms that tend to get lost to the mists of time?

 My written and video projects aim to fill in these gaps.
 Through in-depth articles every weekday on my ad-free gaming site MoeGamer.net, weekly YouTube videos and a semi-regular podcast exploring both the history and gameplay of a wide variety of games, I champion the overlooked and underappreciated titles from throughout all of gaming history.
 And I've always taken pride in my ability to "find the good" in even titles that review score aggregators like Metacritic doom to a life of obscurity, or where adult content precludes them from even being acknowledged by the mainstream media.